 Some older garage doors can be quite dangerous; even new garage doors require maintenance.

 That’s why we’ve made this garage door inspection checklist for you to use.
-Read on to discover what you should know.
+Read on to discover what you should know before considering garage door replacement.

 A Basic Garage Door Inspection Checklist

 If you live in Cypress, you know the dangers of hurricanes and flooding.
-That’s why it’s important to perform a garage door inspection and look for damage regularly.
+That’s why it’s important to perform a garage door inspection in Cypress, TX, and look for damage regularly.

 Here’s everything you need for your garage door inspection procedure.